 Interestingly, companies spend a bounty in getting new hires onboard but forsake the crucial phase between signing the offer letter and the first day of onboarding.
 The pre-onboarding phase is the most crucial yet neglected time when candidates may opt for a switch or stay in anticipated limbo of the whats and whys of their soon-to-begin job role.

-80% of the new hires struggle with anxiety issues while they wait for a new job, and 28% of the professionals confirmed deserting the company where they recently accepted a new position.
+According to LinkedIn’s observations, 80% of new hires struggle with nervousness before starting a new job.
+28% of the professionals confirmed deserting the company where they recently accepted a new position.

 Looking at the stats above, do HR managers still find it feasible to wait until day one to get things started?
 Or, use the pre-onboarding phase to begin the acclimatization and introduction process?